Office of Public Engagement

 - Tangible next steps as a collective to build on this symposium including the next meeting date (to be no less than 2 years from this meeting)

-Veterinarians who attend the entire event will be able to earn 12 CE credits for this event.
+Veterinarians who attend the entire event will be able to earn 12 hours of CE for this event.
 Participants will receive continuing education verification at the end of the event.
 No partial CE will be awarded.

 Section 1: Foundational Knowledge, Best Practices, and Courses